-Even one such story would be one too many.
-Sadly, the stark reality is that countless women have also had their lives devastated by sexual harassment, assault, and rape at college, at work, at home, and in our communities – often without telling their stories to anyone for many years, if ever.
+As the #MeToo movement is making compellingly clear, the stark reality is that countless girls and women have had their lives devastated by sexual abuse, harassment, assault, and rape at school, at work, at home, in sports, in the entertainment industry, and in our communities – often without telling their stories to anyone for many years, if ever.

 I am glad that times have changed so that this violation of human rights is now considered wrong by far more people, and that organizations, institutions, and governments are working at all levels to change laws, policies, services. and attitudes.